6 Best Daily Planner Apps in 2026 (Tested and Compared)

 Platforms: iPhone, iPad, Mac, Apple Watch, Apple Vision Pro

 Bottom line: Things 3 offers the most refined daily planning experience for people who live inside the Apple ecosystem and prefer paying once over subscribing monthly.
-The "This Evening" split is genuinely useful for structured daily planning.
+The "This Evening" split is genuinely useful once you build the habit of reviewing it after dinner.

 Fantastical app icon